urfave/cli/README.md

     Flags: []cli.Flag{
       &cli.BoolFlag{
         Name:  "ginger-crouton",
-        Value: true,
         Usage: "is it in the soup?",
       },
     },
     Action: func(ctx *cli.Context) error {
       if !ctx.Bool("ginger-crouton") {
-        return cli.Exit("it is not in the soup", 86)
+        return cli.Exit(Ginger croutons are not in the soup, 86) }
-      }
       return nil
     },